Configuration

 crf

-An integer that defines the Constant Rate Factor (CRF) for quality and rate control in videos.
-0 would encode slowly to lossless quality, while 51 would encode fast to the worst quality.
-A sane range for AVC/h.264 is between 18 and 28.
+An integer that defines the Constant Rate Factor (CRF) for quality and rate control.
+0 encodes to lossless quality; 51 produces the smallest but worst-looking output.
+A sane range for H.264 is between 18 and 28.

 crf

-An integer that defines the Constant Rate Factor (CRF) for quality and rate control in videos.
-0 would encode slowly to lossless quality, while 51 would encode fast to the worst quality.
-A sane range for HEVC/h.265 is between 18 and 28.
+An integer that defines the Constant Rate Factor (CRF) for quality and rate control.
+0 encodes to lossless quality; 51 produces the smallest but worst-looking output.
+A sane range for H.265 is between 18 and 28.

 VP8 (libvpx)